From Word Sequences to Behavioral Sequences: Adapting Modeling and Evaluation Paradigms for Longitudinal NLP: Introduction

 When documents are nested within individuals and ordered in time, evaluation must specify what is held out (people, time, or both), since each choice tests a different generalization problem.
-We therefore separate two axes: (1) \emph{cross-sectional generalization}: does a model generalize to unseen people? and (2) \emph{prospective generalization}: does a model generalize forward in time for the same people?
-These targets are not interchangeable, and collapsing them into a single document-level evaluation can yield misleading inferences about model usefulness.
+We therefore separate two axes: (1)~\emph{cross-sectional generalization}: does a model generalize to unseen people? and (2)~\emph{prospective generalization}: does a model generalize forward in time for the same people?
+These targets are not interchangeable, and collapsing them into a single random document split can yield misleading or even reversed inferences about model usefulness.
+Research areas that center human as the unit of analysis, such as mental health NLP, personalization etc., largely treat such target-aligned evaluation as standard practice~\citep{salemi-etal-2024-lamp, tsakalidis-etal-2022-identifying}.

-Here, we introduce a modeling and evaluation framework for longitudinal ML/NLP.
-We show why such a framework is necessary when text is treated as a repeated measurement of a person over time.
-Rather than optimizing a single leaderboard endpoint, we ask what a model’s performance can legitimately claim under different deployment-relevant generalization targets.
+These observations motivate wider adoption of the following best practices in NLP: treat documents as ordered samples of \emph{verbal behavior} emitted by individuals, not as word sequences~\citep{boyd-schwartz-2021-verbal, v-ganesan-etal-2024-text, soni-etal-2024-large}.
+Formally, each observation is indexed by person $i$ and time $t$, $(x_{i,t}, y_{i,t})$, with dependence induced by person-level structures (style, baseline levels) and temporal structures (autocorrelation, trends).
+Even under target-aligned splits, however, a single pooled metric obscures what a model actually learned: in ``human-level'' applications~\cite{v-ganesan-etal-2021-empirical}, variation decomposes into \emph{between-person} differences and \emph{within-person} change~\citep{curran2011disaggregation, hoffman2009persons}, and flattened metrics conflate both --- rewarding models that memorize stable individual baselines while hiding whether they capture day-to-day dynamics~\citep{hamaker2015critique}.

+To our best knowledge, this is the first work to systematically demonstrate in NLP that document-centric random splits and flattened metrics can yield qualitatively different and sometimes reversed conclusions relative to target-aligned evaluation.
+Rather than optimizing to a single leaderboard score, we introduce a methodology that asks what model performance legitimately claims: ecologically valid splits, decomposed between/within-person metrics, and sequence modeling as a principled default.
 We demonstrate these points on a rich longitudinal dataset, showing how standard NLP/ML evaluation choices can mischaracterize performance when documents are treated as independent examples.

 We make five contributions, organized from problem to implications: (1) Demonstrating the problem: We show that traditional document-level evaluation can yield substantially different conclusions than evaluations tied to ecologically valid, real-world use-cases.
 (2) Developing an evaluation framework: We operationalize evaluation splits that target generalization across \emph{people} (cross-sectional) and across \emph{time} (prospective), and show that these settings support qualitatively different inferences.
 (3) Demonstrate need for metric decomposition: We propose reporting both \textit{between-person} and \textit{within-person} variants of standard metrics to disentangle person-level and temporal performance.
 (4) Show the need to adapt modeling: Incorporating temporal context improves performance under these changes and brings out longitudinal modeling challenges.
 (5) Broader implications: We connect these findings to a shift from word-sequence evaluation toward \emph{behavior-sequence} paradigms for longitudinal NLP.